madslundt/docker-cloud-media-scripts/README.md

 Mount local files run `docker exec <DOCKER_CONTAINER> mount`

 Check if everything is running `docker exec <DOCKER_CONTAINER> check`

+`cloudupload`, `rmlocal`, `mount` can be ran with arguments.
+All arguments are passed to rclone.
+For example it is possible to run `docker exec <DOCKER_CONTAINER> cloudupload -v` to get verbose on the rclone operations in cloudupload (in this case rclone copy).

 ## Cron jobs
 Setup cron jobs to upload and remove local files: